amanstacker/schema-package/readme.txt

 = 1.0.1 =

 * Tweak : UI Improvement
-* Teak  : About and Contact page tooltip added.
+* Tweak : About and Contact page tooltip added.
 * Fixed : Individual schema package generator data was not being saved.